How to Fix Cloudy Cured Epoxy: A Comprehensive Guide

 What should I do if my epoxy remains cloudy after attempting the suggested solutions?

-No—consider sanding down the surface and reapplying a fresh layer of epoxy to achieve clarity, ensuring you follow the manufacturer’s instructions closely.
+Sanding down the surface and applying a new layer of epoxy can help restore clarity, just be sure to follow the manufacturer’s instructions closely.

 How can I test my epoxy for clarity before applying it to a large project?